 Any links to Amazon are affiliate links.

-My third child is my strong-willed child.
+My third child, who is 10.5 as I write this, is my strong-willed child.
 That was evident from a very young age.
 She hadn’t even reached the age of one before I knew I had a strong-willed girl on my hands.
 When she was a baby, my one word to describe her was “tenacious.”

 1. She is stubborn